-Now that it’s nearly September, the iPhone 7 rumors are getting even louder, since its expected unveiling (rumored to be September 7) is right around the corner.
+With Apple’s September 7 event right around the corner, the iPhone 7 rumors are getting even louder.
 To help keep track of all the scuttlebutt, we’re collecting every rumor we’ve heard so far—and every new one that crops up between now and the day Tim pulls the new iPhone out of his pocket.
 Then we’ll assess whether each rumor seems legit or absurd, and we’d love to hear your thoughts, too.
 Sound off in the comments.

 What’s the latest?